Amyleep97/AmyPearce_T1A1/README.md

 - Web browsers have many different ways of contributing to the development of a client and server communication by using HTTP request methods, rendering and developer tools.

 - HTTP requests:
 -	The way a request begins is with a Method, the web server can identify a type of Method by looking at the request line.
-There are many Methods they are Get, Head, Post, Put, Delete, Connect, Options, Trace and Path.
-These Methods are so server what data is needed depending on which request it is.
+There are many Methods they are called Get, Head, Post, Put, Delete, Connect, Options, Trace and Path.
+These Methods are so the server knows what data is being fetched depending on which request it is.

+- Rendering
--
+-  Developer tools

  (explain how each tech has contributed to the development of client and server communication over the internet 50 -150 words)